Apostolique/Mitten/README.md

 * Scroll wheel to zoom.
 * Control + Middle click to zoom.
 Drag up to zoom in and down to zoom out.
 * Dot and Comma to rotate.
-* Control + Space to save a hyper zoom position.
-* Hold Space to go to the hyper zoom position.
+* Hold Space use the hyper zoom.
 Release to go back to the previous position.

 ### Misc